 So, you decided that you want to incorporate a streaming PC into your setup?
-I wrote this guide to help you pick the best budget streaming pc in 2021.
+I wrote this guide originally in 2021 to help you pick the best budget streaming PC for that time.
+A lot has changed in the last year, with a new generation of components that were released.
+However, I won’t be updating the parts listed here just yet, because it is still a very solid performing machine for the task.

 Unfortunately, right now is one of the worst times in history to attempt to build a PC from parts.
-This is due to the massive silicon shortages going on right now, so your best bet to get a PC with a modern Video card is to buy a prebuilt PC from places like IbuyPower or NZXT.
+This is due to the massive silicon shortages going on right now, so if you don’t feel like you really need to update your rig just yet, I advise waiting until things start to normalize.
+Otherwise, you end up spending almost $1000 for a 3060 ti, like I ended up having to do because my old video card finally gave out.

 Table of Contents

-I hate the idea of recommending a prebuild, but these are exceptionally strange times.
-There are a number of companies that offer pre-built gaming Desktop PCs, and they offer almost everything that you need, save a Capture card and webcam.
+I hate the idea of recommending a rebuild, as they very often cut corners on important components, like motherboards and power supplies, and throw on a profit margin markup, but these are exceptionally strange times.
+There are a number of companies that offer pre-built gaming Desktop PCs, and they offer almost everything that you need, save a capture card and webcam.

-One of the larger, and well known companies is IBuyPower.
+One of the larger and more well-known companies is IBuyPower.
 When choosing a PC for yourself, there are a few component considerations to keep in mind – Mainly the Video card.
 You will want at the very least, a 1650 Super.
 Any RTX card will do as well.
-This allows you to access the better hardware video encoder that is included with the card series upgrade.
+This allows you to access the better hardware video encoder that is included with that card, and that results in a higher quality video on stream with less performance impact on the rest of your machine.

-The CPU doesn’t matter nearly as much, but if you plan to use the pc to also game on at the same time as streaming, then you would benefit from a faster cpu.
-Something like a I5 10 series for intel, and a Ryzen 5 5600 for Ryzen.
+The CPU doesn’t matter nearly as much, but if you plan to use the pc to also game on at the same time as streaming, then you would benefit from a faster CPU.
+Something like an I5 10 series for intel, and a Ryzen 5 5600 for Ryzen.

 Prebuilds tend to cut corners on the motherboards used, as well as the power supplies so be aware that you will likely be unable to overclock these computers.